 After more than 100 hours of training and knowledge transfer providing by UNJSPF, the team is now able to respond to not only MSS related issues but general pension enquiries such as questions about Statement of Benefits, Certificates of Entitlement, Fluctuation of Benefit queries e.g. ASHI and Cost of living adjustment, Separation status queries, requests for copy of official benefit statement, letter of Estimate queries etc. This has resulted in improved response times and high first contact resolution rates.

 As at end of June 2017, the Call Centre team had handled more than 13 000 emails and answered approximately 4000 calls with an average time in queue of just under 3 minutes.
 The team were able to provide a first call response rate of over 90% having escalated under 900 issues to the Pension Fund Tier 2 Client Services team.

-As ICC and UNJSPF continue to work closely together in ensuring the Call centre receives regular training sessions.
-It is expected that the ICC team will be able resolve more complex general pension enquiries easing the burden on the Client Services team and enabling UNJSPF to focus on the more complex and time consuming cases.
+As UNICC and UNJSPF continue to work closely together in ensuring the Call centre receives regular training sessions.
+It is expected that the UNICC team will be able resolve more complex general pension enquiries easing the burden on the Client Services team and enabling UNJSPF to focus on the more complex and time consuming cases.